breelowdermilk/bree-lowdermilk-site/PARALLEL_DEVELOPMENT.md

 # Commit with conventional style
 git commit -m "feat(nav): add songs navigation link"
 ```

+Worktrees recommended for multi-branch work.
+Create them with `git worktree` (see `docs/WORKTREES.md`) and open each worktree folder as a separate repository in GitHub Desktop.

 ### 3. PR Creation
 1. Push branch to GitHub